Musical Instruments

 The slur in descending is generally played by snapping.

 This means that the Ernest Muller who advertised instruction on “guitar, mendiline, zither, auto-harp…etc” in 1884 (detailed in another earlier post) would likely have used the term slur in the preceding sense.
-If we posit that he taught the corresponding bar technique to his autoharp students — both to raise and lower the highlighted note — I would not be the first to regard slur as an appropriate label for it.
+If we posit that he taught the corresponding bar technique to his autoharp students — both to raise and lower the highlighted note — I would likely not be the first to regard slur as an appropriate label for it.
+We can take this for a test drive with the four and five-note ornaments in the video demos of the qanun above.

-We can take this for a test drive with the demonstration of the four-note ornament on the qanun here.
-This becomes an Irish roll on an autoharp by playing the initial note with a chord bar down, lifting that bar for the following three notes, and lowering it again for a slur back to the initial note.
-Depending on the desired rhythmic accentuation the final note can then be plucked separately, as it is in the second of the qanun demos.
+They become an Irish roll on an autoharp by playing the initial note with a chord bar down, lifting that bar for the following three notes, and lowering it again when repeating the initial note.
+As the video snippets show, the middle notes can be played by plucking one string in each course or with a single stroke across all three courses.
+Depending on the desired rhythmic accentuation, the final note can then either be plucked separately or slurred up from the note below.